 Indigenous television: We have not included non-fiction broadcast television such as news, comedy, lifestyle and sport.
 These formats as well as the introduction of the National Indigenous Television broadcasting service (NITV) in 2012 are hugely important for a full understanding of the Australian media landscape.

 Indigenous producers initiatives: Our project has focused on Indigenous writers and directors.
 We recognise, however, that the role of producers and development of Indigenous-led production companies is a crucial means of sustained support for Indigenous creative control and requires greater understanding in order to complete the picture of Indigenous film and television making.

-This website was conceived by Romaine Moreton and Therese Davis and produced by Romaine Moreton, Therese Davis and Chris Healy with assistance by Matteo Dutto.
+Conceptual design by Romaine Moreton and Therese Davis.
+Co-produced by Romaine Moreton, Therese Davis and Chris Healy with research assistance by Matteo Dutto.
 Production management by Therese Davis.
-Website development and interactive map by George Carmona.
-Design elements by Hrishikesh Gulhane.

 We wish to thank the following people for their research assistance over the past seven years: Cassi Plate, Sian Mitchell, Fincina Hopgood, Genna Burrows, Kirsten Stevens, Isabella McNeill.

 This website is an output of two collaborative research projects:

 - - Australian Research Council DP:140102789 ‘Contemporary Indigenous film and television: new frames of understanding’, Chris Healy (University of Melbourne), Therese Davis (Monash University) and Romaine Moreton (Monash University, 2014-16);